alangpierce/sucrase/README.md

 * Add integrity checks to compare intermediate Sucrase results (like tokens and the role of each identifier and pair of curly braces) with the equivalent information from Babel.
-* Fix some known correctness loose ends, like import hoisting, export assignment detection for complex assignments, and fully replicating the small differences between Babel and the TypeScript compiler.
+* Fix some known correctness loose ends, like import hoisting and fully replicating the small differences between Babel and the TypeScript compiler.

 ## License and attribution